 Development in the City and the South Placer region as a whole will result in significant noise impacts as a result of the introduction of new noise sources and additional traffic and people.
-As a result, the General Plan EIR, which assumed the development of the proposed project site, determined that there would be significant and unavoidable cumulative noise impacts.
-The project-specific noise analysis discussed above demonstrated that the proposed project would have a less than significant cumulative noise impact.
+As a result, the General Plan EIR, which assumed the development of the project site, determined that there would be significant and unavoidable cumulative noise impacts.
+Development of the project represents conversion of the same land area that was analyzed in the General Plan EIR, but the project represents less vehicle trip generation than that which was analyzed in the General Plan EIR.
 Therefore, the project would have less than significant impacts.

 Development in the City and the South Placer region as a whole will result in significant transportation/traffic impacts as a result of the creation of additional housing, employment and purchasing opportunities which generate vehicle trips.
 As a result, the General Plan EIR, which assumed the development of the proposed project site, determined that there would be significant and unavoidable cumulative transportation/traffic impacts.
-The project-specific traffic analysis discussed above demonstrated that the proposed project would have a less than significant cumulative traffic impact.
-Therefore, the project would have less than significant impacts.
+Development of the project represents conversion of the same land area that was analyzed in the General Plan EIR, but the project represents less vehicle trip generation than that which was analyzed in the General Plan EIR.